The Battle of Clontarf

 Professor of Medieval Irish and Insular History at Trinity College Dublin -

-Professor of Celtic and Medieval Studies at the University of Cambridge - Professor Alex Woolf
+Professor of Celtic and Medieval Studies at the University of Cambridge and a Fellow of St John's College, Cambridge - Alex Woolf

 4 episodes